smurfomen/option/README.md

     // Option is None value
 }
 ```
-<br>Get some value or default value if QOption is not Some</br>
+<br>Get some value or default value if option is not Some</br>
 ```C++
 const char * connection = createConnectionString(params).unwrap_def("something default connection string");
 ```
-<br>Get some value or executing a nested lambda function and get the default value if QOption is not Some</br>
+<br>Get some value or executing a nested lambda function and get the default value if option is not Some</br>
 ```C++
 // this way do not overhead when some case and none default object will not be created const char * connection = createConnectionString(params).unwrap_or([]{ return "something default connection string"; });